Chapter 4: Rescue

 Another Sword appeared behind him and said, “The body count is right.”

 The former captives stared at her.
 She was wearing armor like Sword Howard, but hers was splattered with blood.
-There were no doubts she had been in the thick of things despite being a woman.
+There was no doubt that she had been in the thick of things, despite being a woman.

 “Thanks.
-I’ll get these guys out in the sun for a bit, let the pills settle their stomachs, and then give them something to eat.”
+I’ll get these guys out in the sun for a bit, and let the pills settle their stomachs.
+Then I’ll give them something to eat.”